buildkite/docker-buildkite-agent/README.md

 [![Build status](https://badge.buildkite.com/5ab4d67e882c6ab2cf988790ec23f13c1913ebb9aaee2502d2.svg)](https://buildkite.com/buildkite/docker-buildkite-agent)

 Docker images for the [Buildkite Agent](https://github.com/buildkite/agent).
-A variety of builds are provided, based on the version of Buildkite, the base operating system and whether docker and docker-compose is installed on the image.

 > If you don't need to run the agent on a purely Docker-based operating system (such as Kubernetes), and instead just want to [run your builds inside Docker containers](https://buildkite.com/docs/guides/docker-containerized-builds), then we recommend using one of the standard installers (such as `apt`).
 See the [containerized builds guide](https://buildkite.com/docs/guides/docker-containerized-builds) for more information.